Centennial Personal Injury Lawyer

 - Negotiate a settlement agreement with the defendant or their insurance company

-- Handle all your communications with the insurance company or the defendant’s attorney
+- Handle all communications with the insurance company or the defendant’s attorney

-All you need to do is work with your attorney to make decisions in your case based on their work and advice.
+All you need to do is work with our attorneys to help make decisions in your case based on their work and advice.
 Our attorneys can bring in real case results.

-Your end goal is always to get the appropriate compensation for your personal injuries.
-Many things can happen along the way that can jeopardize this aim.
-When you have experienced an injury, the medical bills pile up quickly, while you may not have money coming into your account.
+Our mission is always to get the maximum compensation for your personal injuries.
+Many things can happen along the way that can jeopardize this goal.
+When you have experienced an injury, the medical bills pile up quickly, and you may not have money coming in to pay them.
 Simply stated, you need this money, but the insurance company does not want to pay it.

 At Varner Faddis, we deliver results for our clients using the latest technology and a new way of thinking.
 We do not hesitate to take on insurance companies and large corporations if they are standing in the way of what our clients legally deserve.
 It does not matter who is on the other side of your case.
-We take on powerful companies on behalf of our clients.
+We won’t hesitate to challenge powerful companies on behalf of our clients.
 We do everything in our power to advance our clients’ interests and get them the most possible compensation for their injuries.

 Centennial Personal Injury FAQs

-Here are a few questions that potential clients often ask us about personal injury cases.
+Here are a few questions potential clients often ask us about personal injury cases.

-You do not need to pay a lawyer upfront for their services.
-In fact, you only pay them if you win your case.
+You do not need to pay our lawyers upfront for their services.
+In fact, we only are paid if we win your case.
 Winning means receiving a settlement check or a jury award.
-Then, your attorney gets paid out of the proceeds of your case.
-If you do not win your case, you will not need to pay an attorney, limiting the amount of risk to you.
-The personal injury system wants you to get legal help and structures attorney compensation to make it easy for you.
+Then, our attorneys are paid a percentage of the proceeds of your award.
+If you do not win your case, you will not pay our attorneys, limiting the amount of risk to you.
+The personal injury system ensures you can receive solid legal guidance by structuring legal compensation to make it easy for you.

 The insurance company has denied my claim or will not pay me enough.
 What should I do next?

 The insurance company is an intermediary.
-It is not a judge, nor is it a jury.
+It is not a judge or jury.
 Although they act like it, they do not have any power over you.
 If they will not pay you what you deserve or will not pay you at all, you can take your case to court.
-There is nothing that says that you have to even deal with an insurance company.
-Filing a lawsuit will add some time and risk to your case, but you may have no other choice.
+There is no rule that says that you have to deal with an insurance company.
+Filing a lawsuit will add time and risk to your case, but you may have no other choice.

 Should I accept the insurance company’s first settlement offer?